 Dr. John Straube, the renown Canadian Building Scientist states: “The whole reason we’re talking about vapor barriers is not because vapor diffusion control is so important, but because people believe it is so important.” ** (Diffusion is the mechanism by which moisture moves through building materials.)

 The laws of physics govern how moist air reacts in various temperature conditions.
 The temperature and moisture concentration at which water vapor begins to condense is called the “dew point.”
 Relative humidity (RH) refers to the amount of moisture air can hold at a certain temperature.
 The ability for air to hold water vapor increases as it warms and decreases as it cools.
-Once air has reached its dew point, the moisture that the air can no longer hold condenses on the first cold surface it encounters.
+Once air has reached its dew point, the moisture that air can no longer hold condenses on the first cold surface it encounters.
 If this surface is within an exterior wall cavity, the result is wet insulation and framing.
-If the wall isn’t able to dry effectively – the inevitable result is mildew, mold and rot.
+If the wall is not able to dry effectively – the inevitable result is mildew, mold and rot.

 Figure 1 shows that over an entire heating season, only a third of a quart of water diffuses through a whole sheet of drywall.
 However, under the same conditions, air leakage through just a one square inch hole in a sheet of drywall, allows 30 quarts of water vapor to pass through drywall (Figure 2).
 A third of a quart versus 30 quarts.
 Nearly 100 times as much water vapor goes through the hole in drywall by air leakage than goes through a sheet of drywall by diffusion.